hmfaysal/hmfaysal-omega-theme/_posts/2018-04-14-Ansible-Style-Guide.md

 Uh-oh...

-Ok - but middleware components will be there, right?
+OK - but middleware components will be there, right?
 I'll save you a lot of frustration, dear reader - they are not.
 This is not to say that a lot of work has not been done in our community in writing roles for "domestic use".
 The tragedy is however that all this effort usually doesn't produce a result of sufficient quality and scope that it's reusable.